aleksifuna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 my_dir: makes a directory called my_dir and assigns the mode 751 to it chown :school hello: changes ownership group to school chmod -R vincent:staff .:changes the owner and group owner to vincent and staff respectively for all files in the current working directory
+mkdir -m 751 my_dir: makes a directory called my_dir and assigns the mode 751 to it chown :school hello: changes ownership group to school chmod -R vincent:staff .:changes the owner and group owner to vincent and staff respectively for all files in the current working directory chmod vincent:staff _hello: changes the owner and group of _hello to vinvent and staff resp